datopian/datahub/site/content/learn.md

 ## Next steps

+Learn how to use Portal.js for your frictionless dataset or CKAN catalog:

+* Learn how to build a portal for a single frictionless dataset - [learn/single-frictionless-dataset](/learn/single-frictionless-dataset).
 * Learn how to use Portal.js as a frontend for CKAN - [learn/ckan](/learn/ckan).

-* Learn how to build a portal for a single frictionless dataset - [learn/single-frictionless-dataset](/learn/single-frictionless-dataset)
+Learn how to deploy your data on GitHub using Portal.js:

+* Deploy to GitHub Pages - [learn/deploy-to-gh-pages](/learn/deploy-to-gh-pages).